Cannibalization (marketing): Cost assessment

 This model needs to try and deal with three problems with accurately estimating the success of a new product.
 Market volatility means many new products enter and leave the market making it harder to understand what specific product is affecting the market share.
 Slowness of the market to react to new products that have been introduced, meaning that there has to be time scope allowing for seasonal changes and the consumers to act accordingly.
 Correlated error structures may permeate the brand as not just one product will be effected so it is important to understand the scope of the commodity and see total impact.
 The model tries to mitigate these areas of error that make older models less reliable.

 There is also the danger of multiple distribution channel cannibalization which can lead to job insecurity and risk for the old channels as the new channels open.
 In the case of travel agencies; in the past nearly all travel groups relied on them as an intermediary for tourism, this meant face to face meetings to introduce the products or services that one group wishes to sell to the travelers.
 In recent years with new technology the necessity of travel agencies has been declining, with people being able to connect to the businesses they need to travel directly and cheaper than going through the more conventional means.
 Airlines and similar tourism focused companies instead push through marketing the populace towards using their website instead of booking with a tourism agency, this is because it's cheaper to run and can be more convenient for the consumer.
 So the update in technology has forced market cannibalization to cut the spending in certain business groups leading to job insecurity, decreased job satisfaction, job alienation and risk aversion.

-Cannibalization is a necessary evil in many cases.
-As sales plateau and decline and then stabilize at a lower amount, it is important for business to innovate and experiment in order to create something new and cutting edge to maintain market share.
-Strategic development is important for business and integral for moving forward.
-Nitin Pangarkar said it is very important for businesses to maximize competitiveness with business strategy and cannibalization is part of this.
-Cannibalization of markets is competing with other's success and self-cannibalization is competing with yourself.
+Cannibalization can be a necessary evil in some cases.
+As sales plateau and then decline, a business must innovate in order to maintain market share.
+Nitin Pangarkar said that businesses must maximize competitiveness with business strategy and cannibalization is part of this.
+Cannibalization of markets is competing with the success of others, and self-cannibalization is competing with yourself.
 As Steve Jobs said when he released the iPhone: "If you don't cannibalize yourself, someone else will".
-Even though there are dangers with cannibalization it has been very successful at advancing business innovation and identifying stagnant business areas.